 “A LITTLE LONGER”

+“ Elise Leavy's breezy Laurel Canyon-tinged music belies her depth as a songwriter.
 On A Little Longer, Leavy's first major solo artistic statement, she deftly explores nostalgia and melancholy over ten tracks that wash over the listener like a gentle ocean tide.
 Indeed, the record's sound hearkens to an era when the SoCal sound dominated the FM dial.
-Lush mid-1970s production courtesy of Robin MacMillian shows up in the horns on "Cigarettes and Coffee" or the pedal steel on "I Have Been Trying."
-Expansive vocal harmonies permeate "Please Don't Ask Me To Be Friends" or "I Won't Be Dreaming Anymore" which reference everything from Motown to The Beach Boys.
+Lush mid-1970s production courtesy of Robin MacMillan shows up in the horns on "Cigarettes and Coffee" or the pedal steel on "I Have Been Trying."
+Expansive vocal harmonies permeate "Please Don't Ask Me To Be Friends" or "I Won't Be Dreaming Anymore" which reference everything from Motown to The Beach Boys. ”

 Listen Here!